taosifahsan/Thin-Film-Simulations/README.md

 # Source Code 3: thin_film_asymptotic.m.

-We used this for numerical calculation of infinite thin film with Oh>>1.
+We used this for numerical calculation of infinite thin film with Oh>>1 and aspect-ratio/Oh>>1.
 Subsection V.7 used this.

   N =  number of space bins.